The Wrong Planet Syndrome – Part 1

 Discovering myself

-On the one hand, for me some things were difficult that were easy for others.
-For example, openness and ease in communication, some subjects at school, and some elements of my work.
-On the other hand, I was feeling that my actions were somehow more logical and orderly compared to some of those around me, and the results of my work were more "in the spirit of perfectionism" (I especially often noticed this in my programming job, reading code written by other developers).
+On one hand, some things were difficult for me that seemed easy for others—like being open and relaxed in conversations, certain school subjects, and some parts of my job.
+There have been times at work when I didn't understand what people wanted to say, even though others understood them perfectly - as if we were communicating in different languages.
+On the other hand, I often felt my actions were more logical and organized compared to those around me.
+The results of my work also tended to be more “perfectionist” (I noticed this especially in my programming job when reading code written by other developers).

 Contents: